Vanderstok/mission-file-parser/README.md

 # mission-file-parser
 Practise project for learning to parse files with python
 Goals:
 1) Read a file.
-Store mission objects in a dictionary.
-Write new file from dictionary
+Store mission objects in a data structure
-2) Make changes in existing dictionary items
+2) Make (random) changes, move blocks, replace objects etc. Write to new mission file
-3) Add mission objects
+3) Create mission from the ground up based on object templates, create & maintain keys